aws-samples/serverless-patterns/lambda-sqs-sls/README.md

 # AWS Lambda to Amazon SQS Using the Serverless Framework

-The Serverless Framework project deploys a Lambda function, an SQS queue and the IAM permissions required to run the application.
+This Serverless Framework project deploys a Lambda function, an SQS queue and the IAM permissions required to run the application.
 The Lambda function publishes a message to the SQS queue when invoked.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-sqs-sls/